wpquads/quick-adsense-reloaded/readme.txt

 = 1.4.6 =
 * New: Theme API for custom theme integration of AdSense ads supports margin and alignment options now
-* New: Create WP QUADS admin menue logo
+* New: Create WP QUADS admin menu logo
 * Fix: Admin warning if no adsense spots are activated is not working properly

 = 1.4.5 =